scylladb/scylladb/docs/cql/dml/select.rst

     SELECT * FROM users WHERE birth_year = 1981 AND country = 'FR';

-because Scylla cannot guarantee that it won't have to scan a large amount of data even if the result of those queries is small.
+because ScyllaDB cannot guarantee that it won't have to scan a large amount of data even if the result of those queries is small.
 Typically, it will scan all the index entries for users born in 1981 even if only a handful are actually from France.
 However, if you “know what you are doing”, you can force the execution of this query by using ``ALLOW FILTERING`` and so the following query is valid::